richdrummer33/whisper-assistant/README.md

 # whisper-assistant

-Types what you say, emulating keystrokes.
+This is a python script using [openai/whisper](https://github.com/openai/whisper) to type with your voice.
+It simply types what you say, emulating keystrokes.
 This is my primary way of typing.
 Works like a charm.

-DEPRECATED FEATURE (but can be re-included in code):
-This is a python script using [openai/whisper](https://github.com/openai/whisper) to type with your voice.
-After you start the script you just press **F2** to start/stop recording.
-After the record is finsihed, it will type what you said starting at the current cursor position in any editor,input field etc.

-# FYI
+# DEPRECATED

-I have made the assistant snoop dogg.
+It includes features for an AI assistant, with voice.
+The defaults are Snoop Dogg and Mr Bean (I can claim I was first to make a Snoop assistant lol).
 You can change the prompt to be whomever you like, and give it personality as you like (or lack thereof).

 # Setup Instructions